gp5251/visual_inspector/README.en.md

 > Preset shortcuts for frequently used commands for easier operation and comparison

-### key concepts:

-- Freeze: (Not enabled by default)

-     When this is enabled, the mockup will not respond to mouse events, that is, you cannot move or resize the mockup.

-- Realtime: (default is not enabled)

-    The state(size, position, opacity, blend mode) is saved in real time, and will be restored when you refresh your page.

-- Layer blend mode: (default normal mode)

-    Similar to photoshop blend mode, which is convenient for quick comparison of different styles of design drafts.

-- Quick adaptation:

-	Quickly manipulate the size and location.
-Currently 6 ways are predefined

-	- Reset, which is also the default way to show the mockup.
-When the mockup is inserted into the page, if the original size of the mockup exceeds the width of the page, the image is scaled.
-If the original size of the mockup is smaller than the page width, the original size is displayed.
-	- Original image size.
-The mockup is displayed in its original size at the current location.
-	- Original size /2.
-The mockup is reduced to half of the original mockup at the current position.
-	- Original size *2.
-The mockup is stretched to double of the original mockup at the current position.
-	- Window Width.
-The width of the mockup is the width of the window
-	- centered in window.
-Centers the mockup at the current window position.

 ###  shortcut keys:

 - h: show or hide mockup